NolanAugustine/Weather-Forcecast-Email/README.md

 # Weather-Email
- A python script that email's the user the weather forecast for today and tomorrow usin OpenWeatherApi
+ A python script that email's the user the weather forecast for today and tomorrow using OpenWeatherApi